elfhosted/elfhosted.com/docs/app/autoscan.md

 #### Plex

-Follow [these instructions](https://www.plexopedia.com/plex-media-server/general/plex-token/) to retrieve your Plex token, and paste it into the appropriate place in `config.yml`
+Follow [this guide][plex-token] to get your Plex token, and paste it into the appropriate place in `config.yml`

 #### Jellyfin